Street Kings 2: Motor City

 Street Kings 2: Motor City is a 2011 American action thriller film starring Ray Liotta and directed by Chris Fisher.
 It is a stand-alone sequel to the 2008 film Street Kings starring Keanu Reeves.
-The film was released on direct-to-DVD in the United States on April 19, 2011.
+The film was released direct-to-DVD in the United States on April 19, 2011.

-The film as it takes place in Detroit rather than Los Angeles and only Clifton Powell comes back, albeit this time with the rank of Detective Tyrone Fowler rather than Sergeant Green.
+The film takes place in Detroit rather than Los Angeles and only Clifton Powell comes back, albeit this time with the rank of Detective Tyrone Fowler rather than Sergeant Green.
 However, it deals with similar themes of police corruption and internal affairs investigations that were seen in the first film.